 Kale is a fantastic superfood with lots of deep earthy flavor.
-My Colorful Kale Quinoa Salad With Vegan Greek Dressing is a great way to incorporate this leafy green into your diet.
+My Colorful Kale Quinoa Salad with Greek Dressing is a great way to incorporate this leafy green into your diet.
 This recipe has a special place in my heart.
 When I was on bedrest, several ladies brought me meals along with the recipe so I could make it again.
 This salad was one of the meals brought, and I absolutely loved it!
 Thankfully, my family feels the same way.

 This salad is the perfect mix of sweet and savory, and it even includes essential oils for a bioactive boost!
 Plus, the combination of bright vegetables is pleasing to the eye.
 The more colorful your plate is, the better!